Kim Kardashian, Kanye West Breakup To Air On ‘KUWTK’?

-Kim Kardashian and Kanye West have reportedly split and it’s possible that we may see the emotional moment unfold in a future episode of Keeping Up With The Kardashians.
+Kim Kardashian and Kanye West have reportedly split, and it’s possible that we may see the emotional moment unfold in a future episode of Keeping Up With The Kardashians.
 There’s no official word yet on when the particular scene will be aired on the reality show but if the recent episodes are any indication chances are it will be happening soon.

-Hindustan Times reports that Kim and her mother Kris Jenner filmed the split with West for KUWTK, and that the breakup had been nothing short of emotional.
+Hindustan Times reports that Kim and her mother Kris Jenner filmed the split with West for KUWTK and that the breakup had been nothing short of emotional.

 “Kim and her mother Kris Jenner have filmed a scene already where Kim breaks up with Kanye.
 They were both crying as the cameras rolled,” a source told Ace Showbiz.